School of Health Professions :: Programs of Study

-Twenty-one (21) students will be admitted to the 2016 Radiography Class.
-In 2015, there were approximately 80 qualified applicants to be considered.
+Twenty-one (21) students will be admitted to the 2017 Radiography Class.
+In 2016, there were approximately 85 qualified applicants to be considered.
 Criteria used in the selection of students includes: (1) overall G.P.A., (2) HESI entrance test results, (3) interviews, (4) student essay.
 Applicants are encouraged to research the RT (Radiologic Technologists) profession.
-Testing and interviews will be conducted the end of February and most of March.
+Testing will be conducted by the end of February and interviews will take place in March.
 Applicants are notified in writing of the action taken by the Radiography Admissions Committee in May.
 Meeting the admission criteria does not guarantee program admission.

-The following high school prerequisite courses with a grade of "C" or higher in each course: Algebra I, Algebra II, and two (2) units of laboratory sciences (classes such as Biology, Physics, or Chemistry).
+The following high school prerequisite courses must be completed with a grade of "C" or higher in each course: Algebra I, Algebra II, and two (2) units of laboratory sciences (classes such as Biology, Physics, or Chemistry).
 Appropriate developmental or college course equivalents can be used to satisfy these requirements.
-The college "VPT" math placement testing is utilized to determine what developmental math units (1-9) must be completed to satisfy math requirements, if lacking Algebra I and/or II.
-Prerequisites do not have to be complete prior to early application, but they must be complete by the end of spring 2016 to be eligible for the fall 2016 program.
+The college "VPT" math placement testing is utilized to determine what developmental math units (MTE 1-9) must be completed to satisfy math requirements, if lacking Algebra I and/or II.
+Prerequisites do not have to be complete prior to early application, but they must be complete by the end of spring 2017 to be eligible for the fall 2017 program.

 Pam Woody is the Health Careers Specialist who provides advising about applying and preparing for the Radiography curriculum.
 She is available to advise you after your academic application file is complete (transcripts have been received), at which time she will mail you an "Advising Letter".
 The advising form letter will give you important details about your prerequisites, career support classes, transfer of credit, and how you may contact her.
 If you would like to view the presentation to learn more about the application process and eligibility you can click here for the Application & Program Overview (PDF).
 Program policies and procedures are discussed in detail by the Program Director during the interview phase.